 Ease of Use

 MindNode has a clean and minimalistic design that’s easy on the eyes.
 The interface is uncluttered, and you can easily see all of your ideas at a glance.
-And if you want to focus on one branch, you can use the focus mode, which will hide all the other branches to limit the distraction.
+And if you want to focus on one branch, you can use the focus mode, which will hide all the other branches to limit distractions.
 This is particularly useful with large mind maps.

 While you may wish to view the whole mind map clearly at times, there is only so much room on your screen.
 You can only zoom out to a certain point before you can’t read anything.
-Luckily, if you have an external screen, the MindNode app allows you to spread it across to see everything clearly.
+Luckily, if you have an external screen, the MindNode app allows you to spread it out to see everything clearly.

 If you want to move a branch, you can simply drag and drop it to where you want it.
-If you drag and drop a branch to a new parent node, it will automatically match the style of the existing node, allowing you to quickly re-shuffle the whole mind map.
+If you drag and drop a branch to a new parent node, it will automatically match the style of the existing node, allowing you to quickly reshuffle the whole mind map.

 Collaboration and Sharing

 Even though we consider MindNode the best mind mapping app for Mac, there is one big drawback.
 You can’t collaborate with others without exporting your mind map to Dropbox or iCloud for them to download.

 You can export the mind map as: